We take quality and safety seriously. See our CQC ratings.

 Our gym members get 20% off physiotherapy.
 Find out more.

 Nuffield Health looks after your health and wellbeing in ways that go beyond getting you fit and getting you back on your feet, that's what makes us specialists in you.

 Use our list of health topics to reach your destination faster.
-If there’s something you are looking for which doesn’t fall in to the health topics listed here, use the navigation above.

 Our experienced consultants can screen for, diagnose and treat urinary tract symptoms.

 Chlamydia is the most commonly reported bacterial sexually transmitted infection (STI) in England.

 Gonorrhoea is the second most common bacterial sexually transmitted infection in (STI) the UK with the latest Health Protection Agency data showing an annual increase in the number of Gonorrhoea cases by 25% (16,835 to 20,965).